lrchnnng/forestfest/README.md

 4. Tickets - A page to sign up to newsletter for early access to tickets

 **Business goals**
-1. Goal 1 sell tickets
+1. To sell tickets to the user
-2. Goal 2 show pictures of previous events to encourage users to buy tickets
+2. To show the user images of previous years
-3. Goal 3

-**User goals**
+3. To promote featured artists for the event
+4. Encourage the user to sign up to the newsletter

+**First Time and Recurring User goals**
-1. Goal 1 price of tickets
+1. Easily find the price of the tickets
-2. Goal 2 date of festival
-3. Goal 3
+2. Clearly see the dates of the event
+3. View the line up of the event
+4. Sign up to the newsletter
+5. Navigate to social media pages for more information and images

 ---

 ## UX